ColinFay/haddock/README.md

 ### Should I use it in production?

 Of course you shouldn't.
-This is just a Proof Of Concept and won't be production ready until a significant amount of work.
+This is just a Proof Of Concept and won't be production ready until a significant amount of work (that is to say probably never).

+For a production environment, please refer to [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/).

 ### The Node code seems weird